LabO8/nestjs-s3/site/docs/api/index.md

   </a>
 </div>

-This is a simple NestJS AWS S3 library that allows you to use the AWS SDK v3 in a more friendly and familiar way, by providing you with injectable services for managing things like buckets and objects.
+This simple NestJS AWS S3 library allows you to use the AWS SDK v3 in a more friendly and familiar way by providing injectable services for managing things like buckets and objects.

 <h3 align="center">NestJS Amazon S3 library</h3>